any-docs/css/content/reference/values/filter-function/hue-rotate/index.md

 ### Values

 - `angle` <Badge type="info" text="Optional" />
-  - The relative change in hue of the input sample, specified as an {{cssxref("angle")}}.
+  - The relative change in hue of the input sample, specified as an `angle`.
 A value of `0deg` leaves the input unchanged.
 A positive hue rotation increases the hue value, while a negative rotation decreases the hue value.
 The initial value for {{Glossary("interpolation")}} is `0`.
 There is no minimum or maximum value.
 The effect of values above `360deg` are, given `hue-rotate(Ndeg)`, evaluates to `N` modulo 360.
 The default value is `0deg`.

 The `<angle>` CSS data type represents an angle value expressed in degrees, gradians, radians, or turns.
 The following are equivalent: